priyanshuphenomenal007/AI-Reviewer-Contradiction-ChatGPT5/README.md

 # AI-Reviewer-Contradiction-ChatGPT5

+---

+## ⚠️ **Important Notice (Added October 2025):**

+- This repository presents a **student-led, independent research investigation** analyzing evidence-alignment and reviewer-contradiction behavior observed in the **public paid-tier web interface** of OpenAI’s ChatGPT-5 model.
+- The project reflects the author’s dual role as an **independent researcher and computer-science student**, combining formal academic learning with self-directed experimentation.
+- All testing was conducted using the author’s **personally purchased ChatGPT Plus/Pro subscription**, providing authorized public access only — no internal tools, privileged APIs, or confidential materials were involved.
+- Screenshots, transcripts, and structured logs are included **solely for educational and research documentation under fair-use provisions**.
+- This work is **not affiliated with, endorsed by, or connected to OpenAI, Google, or Anthropic** in any way.
+- The purpose of this investigation is purely **academic and educational** — to study, document, and better understand reviewer-level contradictions, perception errors, and evidence-alignment limitations in large conversational AI systems.

+---

 ## Context
 This repository documents a **contradiction incident** involving *ChatGPT-5* when acting as a reviewer of an academic-style PDF.
 Unlike typical hallucinations or answer errors, this case highlights a **direct misalignment between claimed evidence and visible evidence**.